Yuliya-beCode/Javascript/README.md

  ## Our chatbot is very intelligent and can talk to you in the following structure:

-1. On loading of the page, the bot welcomes the user with a random greeting message (our bot has at least three different welcoming messages).
+1. On loading of the page, the bot welcomes the user with a random greeting message (our bot has 5 different welcoming messages).

-2. Then, our chatbot asks the user "how do you feel today?".
+2. Then, our chatbot asks the user "How are you doing?
+Would you like to talk to me?".

 3. The user can reply freely, and the bot will check in the response if he can find a "yes" or a "no":

-        if the script find a "yes" in the message, the bot answers with a random sentence from a specific set (minimum three different) if the script find a "no" in the message, the bot answers with a random sentence from a specific set (minimum three different) if the script cannot find a "yes" or a "no" in the message, the bot answer something like "I didn't understand, can you please try again" if the script cannot find a "yes" or a "no" in the message after three attempts, our bot begins to be mad and use "passive-agressive" answers, like "dude, are you sure you can read?"
+        if the script find a "yes" in the message, the bot answers with a random sentence from a specific set if the script find a "no" in the message, the bot answers with a random sentence from a specific set if the script cannot find a "yes" or a "no" in the message, the bot answers something like "I didn't understand, can you please try again" if the script cannot find a "yes" or a "no" in the message after three attempts, our bot begins to be mad and use "passive-agressive" answer "Are you serious that you don't know how to read questions carefully.
+I do not want to talk to you anymore.
+You know where you can find me.
+Bye!" if our bot receives an empty message, he will answer in the following way "I receive an empty message.
+Please try again."

 According to the mood of our boot, a smurf image will be also changed